 Snack- Carrots/celery with hummus.
 Perhaps some fresh fruit as well, like fresh figs.

 Lunch- Brown rice with beans, steamed greens, peppers and onions with chopped tomatoes and mashed avocado.
 Dates or raisins for dessert.

 Snack- More fruit, depending on the season.
 Perhaps fresh mangoes, melon or clementines.
 Maybe even sliced bananas covered in date/raisin paste (blended dates/water) or almond butter.

-Dinner- Steamed potatoes (regular, yams or sweet) along with a big salad covered in home-made salad dressing (i.e. corn/pepper/mango dressing) with chopped vegetables.
-Perhaps some fruit for desert like mixed berries or frozen banana ice-cream.
+Dinner- Steamed potatoes (regular, yams or sweet) along with a big salad covered in homemade salad dressing (i.e. corn/pepper/mango dressing) with chopped vegetables.
+Perhaps some fruit for dessert like mixed berries or frozen banana ice-cream.

 Low fat raw (much larger portions!)

 Breakfast- Banana smoothie (perhaps 7-12, the riper the better) by itself with water or mixed with other fruits like papaya, mango, figs, persimmons or dates.

 Lunch- In-season fruit.
 If lucky, perhaps figs. Just making a meal of fresh figs until full.